edricgsh/edric-module-4-coaching-week-5/README.md

 - Implement resource limits and requests to prevent resource starvation

 **Container Security:**
-- Implement read-only file systems where possible
-- Use security contexts to restrict container capabilities
 - Regular security scanning and patching
 - Network policies to control container communication